leocity207/OGeoflow/documentation/source/cplusplus/io/sax_parser.rst

 document.
 Depending on the current state (Feature, Geometry, Coordinates, Properties, BBox…), different behaviors are applied.

-To use the parser, derive from :cpp:class:`GeoJSON::IO::SAX_Parser` and implement the following three required callback functions:
+To use the parser, derive from :cpp:class:`O::GeoJSON::IO::SAX_Parser` and implement the following three required callback functions:

 Required Callback Functions
 ---------------------------

-.. cpp:function:: bool On_Geometry(GeoJSON::Geometry&& geometry, std::size_t element_number)
+.. cpp:function:: bool On_Geometry(O::GeoJSON::Geometry&& geometry, std::size_t element_number)

-   Called whenever a complete :cpp:struct:`GeoJSON::Geometry` has been parsed.
+   Called whenever a complete :cpp:struct:`O::GeoJSON::Geometry` has been parsed.
    The geometry may be a top-level Geometry or an element of a GeometryCollection.

    :param geometry: Fully constructed GeoJSON geometry.
    :param element_number: Index if inside a geometry collection.
    :returns: ``true`` to continue parsing, ``false`` to abort.

-.. cpp:function:: bool On_Feature(GeoJSON::Feature&& feature)
+.. cpp:function:: bool On_Feature(O::GeoJSON::Feature&& feature)

-   Called when a :cpp:struct:`GeoJSON::Feature` object has been completely parsed.
+   Called when a :cpp:struct:`O::GeoJSON::Feature` object has been completely parsed.
    Geometry are always empty.

    :param feature: Parsed GeoJSON feature.